thestrongcoder/thestrongcoder/README.md

 I'm a passionate designer and developer, interested in creating user centered products.
 I've been working as a Product Designer and Manager for Kazo, and freelancing as a software developer and designer.

 #### Current Projects
-- E-commerce manufacturing platform (B2B & B2C)
+- E-commerce manufacturing platform (B2B & B2C), Product Manager & Designer
+- Fleet Management App, Lead Designer
 - Mobile app design
 - Web design and development

 #### Learning
 - Coder Academy Graduate, August 2020